 The proctor must hold one of the following occupational titles:

 - Local college/professional testing center staff or testing administrator

 - Professional learning/tutoring center

-Examinations or online pass codes will be delivered to the approved proctor with appropriate instructions for supervising the exam at least 3 to 5 days before the exam opens, ONLY if proctor form received in a timely manner.
-Proctors must be approved by the Center for Distance Education and the individual faculty member.
-Online pass codes will be emailed to official business email addresses only.
-You must present a photo ID to the proctor for verification upon taking exams.
+Exams or passcodes will be delivered to the approved proctor with instructions for appropriate supervision three to five days prior to the exam date, only if the proctor form is received two weeks prior to the exam.
+Proctors must be approved by MS State Online and the faculty member responsible for the class.
+Passcodes will be sent to the official business e-mail address only.
+You must present a photo ID to the proctor for verification before you begin the exam.